John F. Sowa: Work

-Sowa's research interest since the 1970s were in the field of artificial intelligence, expert systems and database query linked to natural languages.
-In his work he combines ideas from numerous disciplines and eras modern and ancient, for example, applying ideas from Aristotle, the medieval Scholastics to Alfred North Whitehead and including database schema theory, and incorporating the model of analogy of Islamic scholar Ibn Taymiyyah in his works.
+Sowa's research interests since the 1970s were in the field of artificial intelligence, expert systems and database query linked to natural languages.
+In his work he combines ideas from numerous disciplines and eras modern and ancient, for example, applying ideas from Aristotle, the medieval scholastics to Alfred North Whitehead and including database schema theory, and incorporating the model of analogy of Islamic scholar Ibn Taymiyyah in his works.